What is a Webinar and How Do They Work? (Sales Guide 2023)

 3. Webinars Are Interactive

-This means that from the webinar registration page to the actual event, there are opportunities to make your webinar more interactive and engaging for participants.
+From the webinar registration page to the actual event, there are opportunities to make your webinar more interactive and engaging for participants.

 4. You Can Generate Leads With Webinars